openstax/oer.exports/readme-docbook.txt

 We're ready to do some converting!

+To generate an epub file, you will need (due to a bug in docbook) to run the following line:
+$ echo 'cnx.output "html"' >> params.txt

 First, we need to convert the collection and modules into individual docbook files:
 Run the following line (where $COLLECTION_DIR is the directory you unzipped the collection):
   ./collection2docbook.sh $COLLECTION_DIR